Not Your Kind of People: Composition and style

 Like the band's earlier releases, the album features a variety of guitar configurations as well as electronic synths.
 Erikson said that initially they gather with the standard guitar-bass-drum and keyboard gear, and as they pass around different ideas and implement them the songs take form in any which way a session takes them.
 "Once we started on the album proper, it became a Garbage record, which is any number of approaches to writing a recording.
 There were no rules, certainly", he explained.
 A song like "Automatic Systematic Habit" features more electronics than guitars, and "Big Bright World", a guitar-heavy song, involves configurations that make some of the guitars sound like synths.
 Guitar parts are normally divvied between guitarists Marker and Erikson.
 Erikson said it comes down to "Whoever comes up with what at any given time.
 There's no job description as far as lead guitar/rhythm guitar.
 It's just whoever has an idea as a articular [sic] moment.
 It's usually about 50/50".
 Erikson and Marker used a variety of guitars and pedals, old, new, and defective.
+"Felt" started with a simple riff and the music came quickly with slightly out of tune guitars and a reverb effect: Manson wanted a dreamy and ethereal production on her vocals as a nod to Cocteau Twins and she then added something thinking of how Siouxsie Sioux sang on the track "Drop Dead/Celebration".

 Vig recalled that the title "Not Your Kind of People" came to him when he was stuck in a traffic jam in Los Angeles; he texted Manson the idea for a title and she loved it.
 Manson wrote all the lyrics that night, and the next day the four of them gathered with acoustic guitars and wrote the music to the song in about half an hour.
 Manson explained that the album title Not Your Kind of People was "a call to arms in a way to anyone who feels like we do about the world", saying that "it can be great to be outsider."
 She felt that this applied to them as the band "never fit into a music scene" and that "in my life I've never been an insider."
 Manson also described the title as "a two-fingered salute to people who reject or criticize us", stating the band was "only really interested in people who share our outlook" as she considered that their fans were "the people who connect with what you're saying and how you say it."